seoncafe/LaRT/README.md

 **What is LaRT?**

-LaRT is a three-dimensional Monte Carlo Ly&alpha; radiative transfer code, which is developed to study the Ly&alpha; RT, the Wouthuysen-Field effect, and the polarization of Ly&alpha; radiation.
+LaRT is a three-dimensional Monte Carlo Ly&alpha; radiative transfer code, which is developed to study the Ly&alpha; RT.
+LaRT is capable of predicting (1) the emergent Ly&alpha; spectrum and surface brightness profile, (2) the Wouthuysen-Field effect, and (3) the polarization of Ly&alpha; radiation.
+The code is capable of treating arbitrary geometries, density distributions and source distributions.
+The current version of LaRT uses a Caresian grid to model the hydrogen gas.
+LaRT has been benchmarked for a number of standard cases.

+**Versions:** \
+LaRT is provided in two versions.
+  - LaRT_v1.34 : pure MPI version
+  - LaRT_v1.34_hybrid : MPI + openmp hybrid version (The hybrid versioin uses a less amount of RAM than the MPI version.)

+**References**
+  - Seon & Kim (2020 ApJS, 250, 9)
+  - Seon, Song, & Chang (2021, ApJS, submitted)

 **How to compile and run:**